philmcminn/new-paper/README.md

 ## 2. Installing LaTeX

 First of all, you need to ensure LaTeX is setup on your machine.
-Checkout https://www.latex-project.org/get as to how to do it for your operating system.
+Checkout https://www.latex-project.org/get for instructions on how to download and install it for your operating system.

 ## 3. Building Papers at the Terminal